Extending fibrations on knot complements to ribbon disk complements: More examples

 Note here we defined ``small'' knots to be prime knots with fewer than 13 crossings.
 One might reasonably consider ``small'' knots to be $2$-bridge knots.
-In Lisca's \cite{lisca} classification of ribbon $2$-bridge knots, he produces an explicit ribbon disk for every ribbon $2$-bridge knot.
-Most of these disks have two minima, except for the examples in Figure \ref{fig:2bridge} (left).
-By drawing the ribbon knots as symmetric unions (using diagrams from \cite{lamm2bridge}), we find ribbon disks with two minima (Fig. \ref{fig:2bridge}, right).
-Therefore, by Corollary \ref{diskcor}, every fibered ribbon $2$-bridge knot bounds a fibered ribbon disk.
+In Lisca's~\cite{lisca} classification of ribbon $2$-bridge knots, he produces an explicit ribbon disk for every ribbon $2$-bridge knot.
+Most of these disks have two minima, except for the examples in Figure~\ref{fig:2bridge} (left).
+By drawing the ribbon knots as symmetric unions (using diagrams of Cristoph Lamm{\footnote{This preprint is available online as C. Lamm, {\emph{Symmetric union presentations for $2$-bridge ribbon knots}}, arXiv:math/0602395 [math.GT], Feb.
+2006}}), we find ribbon disks with two minima (Figure~\ref{fig:2bridge}, right).
+Therefore, by Corollary~\ref{diskcor}, every fibered ribbon $2$-bridge knot bounds a fibered ribbon disk.

 However, we note that in this setting, the $2$-bridge notion of ``small'' is actually less interesting than low crossing-number.
 In fact, there are finitely many fibered ribbon $2$-bridge knots.
-We could not find this fact in the literature, so we include this as an interesting remark.
+We are not aware of this fact in the literature, so we include this as an interesting remark.

-\begin{remark} Up to mirroring, there are exactly five fibered ribbon $2$-bridge knots: $\mathtt{8_9, 9_{27}, 10_{42}, 11a_{96}, 12a_{477}}$. \end{remark} \begin{proof} By Casson and Gordon \cite{gordon2bridge}, every ribbon $2$-bridge knot (up to mirroring) has a continued fraction expansion in one of the following three families: \begin{itemize} \item Family 1: $[c_1,-c_2,c_3,-c_4,\ldots, c_{2n+1},-1,-c_{2n+1},\ldots,c_4,-c_3,c_2,-c_1]$ where each $c_i>0$, \item Family 2: $[2a,2,2b,-2,-2a,-2b]$, $a,b\neq 0$, \item Family 3: $[2a,2,2b,-2a,-2,-2b]$, $a,b\neq 0$. \end{itemize}
+\begin{remark} Up to mirroring, there are exactly five fibered ribbon $2$-bridge knots: $\mathtt{8_9, 9_{27}, 10_{42}, 11a_{96}, 12a_{477}}$. \end{remark} \begin{proof} By Casson and Gordon~\cite{gordon2bridge}, every ribbon $2$-bridge knot (up to mirroring) has a continued fraction expansion in one of the following three families: \begin{itemize} \item Family 1: $[c_1, -c_2, c_3, -c_4, \ldots, c_{2n+1}, -1, -c_{2n+1}, \ldots, c_4, -c_3, c_2$, $-c_1]$ where each $c_i>0$, \item Family 2: $[2a, 2, 2b, -2, -2a, -2b]$, $a, b\neq 0$, \item Family 3: $[2a, 2, 2b, -2a, -2, -2b]$, $a, b\neq 0$. \end{itemize}

 As this is somewhat of a side note from the main thrust of this paper, we omit exposition of continued fraction expansion notation for $2$-bridge knots.
-For those interested, we recommend Section 2 of \cite{murasugi}.
+For those interested, we recommend section 2 of~\cite{murasugi}.